biodiversitydata-se/biologging-sensor-client/design-docs/actogram.md

+# Actogram
+Located in "src/graph/actogram".

+## Actogram rendering
+To visualize the actogram, it is drawn on the `<canvas>`.
+This means that every square of the actogram has its specific (x, y) position.

+In **Actogram.tsx**, data is prepared by putting records for fetched event into appropriate structure.
+The structure includes x coordinate, y coordinate and the score for the recorded value.

+### Calculating X position

+### Calculating Y position

+### Sizing and positioning of the actogram

+### Data in config file
+Some configuration can be done using config file.
+Configurable items are:
+- color of the graph,
+- not measure value and its color,
+- error measured value and its color

 ### Actogram Component
 - **Description**: Fetches actogram data and renders a graph displaying activity patterns.
 - **Props**: Accepts an array of event objects (`events`).